EgoPvP/erp_towscript/readme.md

 This Script has many many Options for you to Change the behaivour of the Tow-Truck & does work in latest FiveM builds even after all the vehicle entity changes.

+** UPDATE AVAILABLE - NOW WORKING FOR SHURE! **

+Sorry guys, accidentally uploaded my test version isntead the one which was supposed to go live.
+Thanks to [@0pax](https://github.com/0pax) for pointing this out!

 ## How to Install?
 - Download the latest Release of erp_towscript
 - Copy the Folder into your ressources/ folder